erik1066/fdns-ms-dotnet-object/docs/README.md

 ## Analyzing code for quality and vulnerabilities

-This project supports SonarQube:
+Developers can easily run [SonarQube](https://www.sonarqube.org/) on `fdns-ms-dotnet-object` for code quality and security vulnerability analysis:

 1. Open a terminal window
 1. `cd` to the `fdns-ms-dotnet-object` folder
+1. `make sonar-up`
-1. Execute `make sonar`
+1. `make sonar-run`
-1. Wait until the command finishes
+1. Wait until the analysis is finished
 1. Open a web browser and point to http://localhost:9000/dashboard?id=fdns-ms-dotnet-object
-1. Execute `make sonar-stop` in the terminal window when finished viewing the analysis
+1. `make sonar-down`

 ## Readiness and liveness checks